saulgray/developer-documentation/source/includes/guides/_supply.md

 3. If `SurveyGroupExists` = `0` then no additional steps are needed.
 4. If `SurveyGroupExists` = `1` then the survey is in a survey group and you should make the [List a Survey’s Groups](#groups) call for that survey.
 5. Store the `SurveyGroupID` to your survey groups table with every survey number returned in the `SurveyGroupSurveys` array.
 Remove or inactivate survey numbers not returned in that array for that `SurveyGroupID` from your survey groups table.
 6. Do not send a respondent to more than one survey in each survey group.
-If a survey is removed from a survey group, you may begin sending respondents to other survey numbers remaining in that group.
+If a survey is removed from a survey group, you may begin sending respondents you sent to that particular survey to other survey numbers remaining in that group.

 You should no longer use the `SurveyGroup` and `SurveyGroupID` properties returned on the [List Exchange Surveys](#get-list-exchange-surveys) and the [Show an Allocated Survey](#get-show-an-allocated-survey) calls.
 These fields will always return `null` per their removal on June 25, 2016.